vitoriagarcia/twitter_pipeline_airflow/README.md

 ```bash
 airflow/airflow.cfg
 ```
-Contains the correct path to the folder containing your code
+Contains the correct path to the folder containing your code.

+This project was based on the [Darshil Parmar's video]<https://www.youtube.com/watch?v=q8q3OFFfY6c>.